pgiecek/appengine-groovy-spring-starter-app/README.md

     $ ./gradlew appengineStop

-To upload application files, specify the Google account email and run the below command from the project's root.
+To upload application files, run the below command from the project's root.

     $ ./gradlew appengineUpdate

+The first time you issue the given command, you have to go through the OAuth2 flow.

 For more details, visit Gradle App Engine plugin [documentation](https://github.com/GoogleCloudPlatform/gradle-appengine-plugin).